 Is it inspiration?
 Is it imitation?
 And why – exactly – is everyone always knocking-off each other?
 Whether it takes the form of a garment design the runway of one designer one season going to the runway of another a few seasons later or from the runway in Paris to the racks of Zara a few weeks later, fashion – especially the industry in the U.S. – has a complicated relationship with copying.

 The topic of copying often approached when a small brand – or an indie designer – is copied by a fast fashion giant.
 This has been a consistent topic of discussion in light of the latest flood of little-known designers coming forth to call foul on fast fashion retailers for copying their designs.
 This is paired, of course, with a few not-so-fast fashion brands, which have been called out for copying recently.

 A common line of questioning in such instances: Why is this ok?
 In particular, why is it perfectly acceptable for Zara, Mango, and co. to copy others’ work?
-And also: Why is it alright for Alessandro Michele to use another’s creation on the runway at Gucci or for Raf Simons to use others' creations - such as Bonnie Cashin's cape design (below, left) - on the runway at Calvin Klein (below, right)?
+And also: Why is it alright for Alessandro Michele to use another’s creation on the runway at Gucci or for Raf Simons to use others' creations, such as Bonnie Cashin's cape design, on the runway at Calvin Klein?
 How is this legal?

 What is the Law?